ytbkoworld/element451-docs/import-export/FORMULAS.md

 ## SPLIT_INDEX

-Split `$string` by delimiter and get the index substring.
+Split `string` by delimiter and get the index substring.

 Usage example:

 ```
 Name of the function: SPLIT_INDEX
 Number of parameters: 3
-Type of parameters: $string, $delim, $index
+Type of parameters: string, delim, index

 INPUT: SPLIT_INDEX("Hello World", " ", 2)
 OUTPUT: "World"